eNMS-automation/eNMS/docs/services/default_services.rst

   - ``Advanced``
       - ``Number of retries`` Add a number of retry attempts for targets that have reliability issues and occassionally fail.
 See the previous section on Retry Mechanism for more details.
       - ``Time between retries (in seconds)`` Specify a number of seconds to wait before attempting the service instance again when a failure occurs.
-      - ``send_notification`` Enable sending results notification checkbox
+      - ``Send Notification`` Enable sending results notification checkbox
       - ``Send Notification Method`` Choose Mail, Mattermost, or Slack to send the results summary to.
 See the previous section on Service Notification for more details.
+      - ``Display only failed nodes`` Include only the failed devices in the email notification body summary
+      - ``Mail Recipients (separated by comma)`` Overrides the Mail Recipients specified in the Administration Panel
       - ``Waiting time (in seconds)`` How many seconds to wait after the service instance has completed running before running the next job.
       - ``Push to Git`` Push the results of the service to a remote Git repository configured from the administration panel.
   - ``Targets``
       - ``Devices`` Multi-selection list of devices from the inventory
       - ``Pools`` (Filtered) pools of devices can be selected instead of, or in addition to, selecting individual devices.
 Multiple pools may also be selected.
-      - ``multiprocessing`` Checkbox enables parallel execution behavior when multiple devices are selected.
+      - ``Multiprocessing`` Checkbox enables parallel execution behavior when multiple devices are selected.
 See the document section on the Workflow System and Workflow Devices for discussion on this behavior.
       - ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``